lukmanr/CLVPipelines/README.md

 _TRAIN_PIPELINE | The name for the compiled training pipeline.
 The compiled pipeline will be saved as `[_TRAIN_PIPELINE].tar.gz`
 _PREDICT_PIPELINE | The name for the compiled training pipeline.
 The compiled pipeline will be saved as `[_PREDICT_PIPELINE].tar.gz` |
 _BUCKET_NAME | The name of the bucket in your project to store artifacts used by the pipelines' at runtime.
 If the bucket does not exist, it will be created by the build
-_PIPELINE_FOLDER | The name of the folder in _BUCKET_NAME to store the compiled pipelines _ARTIFACT_FOLDER | The name of the folder in _BUCKET_NAME to store artificats used by the pipelines at running time.
+_PIPELINES_FOLDER | The name of the folder in _BUCKET_NAME to store the compiled pipelines _ARTIFACTS_FOLDER | The name of the folder in _BUCKET_NAME to store artificats used by the pipelines at running time.
 _SAMPLE_DATASET_FOLDER | The name of the folder in _BUCKET_NAME to store the sample dataset used by the pipelines.